 The University of San Francisco offers a Master of Science degree in Biology in which hands-on lab research with full-time faculty is the focus.
 Students can start the graduate program each year in the fall (late August) or spring (late January).

 The Biology graduate program offers the following research areas:

 - Plant Ecology

 Student-professor interaction is highly valued.
 Students, together with their advisors, design and undertake an active research project that culminates in a formal written thesis.
 Students enjoy well-equipped research labs for biological, biochemical and molecular genetic experimentation.
-The Department of Biology is located in the Harney Science Center.
 Completion of the program generally requires two to two-and-one-half years of study.

 Program of Study